Chiefbark/AEM-Docs/3_components/Readme.md

 - [MultiField](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/reference-materials/granite-ui/api/jcr_root/libs/granite/ui/components/coral/foundation/form/multifield/index.html)
 - [PathField](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/reference-materials/granite-ui/api/jcr_root/libs/granite/ui/components/coral/foundation/form/pathfield/index.html)

+&#9432; You can check [this link](https://gist.github.com/kevinweber/05c4c8cf005a6e640f7c8ad65ef5113c) to see some xml implementations of the components.

 If we push our code to the server, we can create our new component and configure it.